SeanSchmidt89/SeanSchmidt89/README.md

-My name is Sean Schmidt.
-I am a Front-End Developer specializing in React JS and Javascript.
-I am a US Navy Veteran.
-I have attended and graduated from PDX Code Guild using the VET-TECH program.
-I have a huge passion for coding and for once in my life I have found something I would like to make a career out of.
+I'm Sean, a Front-End Developer specializing in React JS.
+I'm also a US Navy Veteran.
+I used the VET-Tech program to attend a coding boot-camp called PDX Code Guild.
+I have a huge passion for coding, learning new skills and building projects.
 <br />
     <h4>My Professional Links</h4>
     <hr />